manaakiwhenua/nzsluc/classification-systems/nzslucs.md

         1. **Production native forests**

-        Commercial production from native forests and related activities on public and private land.
-Environmental and indirect production uses associated with retained native forest (e.g. prevention of land degradation, windbreaks, shade and shelter) are included in class 1, ‘Conservation and natural environments’.
+        Commercial production from non-plantation native forests and related activities on public and private land.
+Environmental and indirect production uses associated with retained native forest (e.g. prevention of land degradation, windbreaks, shade and shelter) are included in classes 1.1 or 1.2.

+        This class includes wood production forestry on native timber without clearfelling, and other native forest production (non-sawlog or non-pulpwood production, including oil, wildflowers, firewood, fence posts, and mānuka/kānuka honey).

-        1. **Mahinga Kai**
+        1. **Mahinga kai**

-        Sustainable food gathering
+        Food gathering practices from natural environments.
+This is often an ancillary use; this class should only be assigned to the `lu_code` if the collection of food is indeed the prime use of land (but it may often be listed as an ancillary use).
+If food gathering is done commercially, _and_ if the environment is considerably altered as a result of the practice, it should be classified under class 2.

         <!-- TODO discuss "foraging" of natural environments as a potential use, e.g. seafood gathering, manuka honey, truffle, possibly hunting -->